Illy-hans/CV/README.md

 ### Makers Academy                 	                                October 2023 - March 2024

-* Demonstrated expertise in object-oriented programming (OOP) methodologies and SOLID principles to develop maintainable and scalable codebases across full-stack applications.
-* Gained language agnostic proficiency, and experience with JavaScript, React, Python and Node.js.
-* Implemented Test-Driven development (TDD) with Jest and Pytest for CRUD applications, fostering a pragmatic approach for debugging and producing robust code.
 * Participated in Agile ceremonies like daily stand-ups, sprint planning, retrospectives, and pairing sessions, fostering team collaboration and efficient problem-solving when working on full-stack applications.
+* Gained language agnostic proficiency through rapid exposure to languages and frameworks.
+* Implemented Test Driven Development(TDD) as part of my process using various technologies including Pytest, Jest, React Testing Library and Vitest.
+* Demonstrated expertise in object-oriented programming (OOP) methodologies and SOLID principles to develop maintainable and scalable codebases in Python and Javascript.
+* Designed and used both SQL and NoSQL databases using PostgreSQL and MongoDB.
-* Developed proficiency in REST API development using Flask, Express and Spring Boot for efficient database design and seamless frontend-backend integration.
+* Developed proficiency in REST API development covering all CRUD operations.
-* Applied CI/CD processes with Cloud technologies like Docker and Exoframe for efficient deployment, utilising git for version control.

 ## Projects